lbdl/airtasker/readme.md

 * Try to test first i.e. write a failing test and go from there.

+* Activity avatars, this is a bit buggy as we load the avatar from the network and the cells being re-used have a tendency to cache the last image used.

-This in not fully tested but it is fairly well covered.
-The UI is not under test but really it should be modelled in such a way that its logic and data is restable.
+The UI is not under test but really it should be modelled in such a way that its logic and data is testable.
 This is partially in placed in the sense that the data layer and model layer is under test.

 Thanks for the time in reading the code and looking at the project, I hope it makes sense.